 Suppose Trump narrows the gap between now and Election Day to about four points nationally.
 Maybe job numbers improve and the number of new COVID-19 cases dips, inspiring some confidence.
 Maybe Biden emerges from his basement and has a series of gaffes on the campaign trail that cause him to stumble down the stretch.
 In this scenario, a combination of factors—and maybe some funny business with voting machines and mail-in ballots—leads Trump to perform better than expected in Florida, North Carolina, Arizona, and Wisconsin.
 However, Biden still flips Pennsylvania, Michigan, and Maine’s 2nd congressional district.
 The resulting map would look like this:

-Per the Twelfth Amendment, in the event that neither Trump nor Biden receives an absolute majority of electoral votes (at least 270), the newly elected 117th Congress would go into session immediately to select both the president and vice president in separate contingent elections.
+Per the Twelfth and Twentieth Amendments, in the event that neither Trump nor Biden receives an absolute majority of electoral votes (at least 270), the newly elected 117th Congress would go into session to select both the president and vice president in separate contingent elections.
 Such elections have only happened three times in American history: 1800, 1824, and 1836.

 2. Contingent election stalls in the House as Florida’s state delegation flips